 What do you envisage when you think of your staff rota?
-So many restauranteurs are still manually building rotas using excel or even just pen and paper which is inefficient and extremely time consuming.
-The person responsible for building the rota needs to account for numerous factors such as; employee contracted hours, availability, scheduled holiday and forecasted bookings and footfall.
-Having a system in place to take care of this for you will save you a considerable amount of time and increase the accuracy of your staff schedules.
+Many restaurateurs are still manually building rotas using excel or even just pen and paper; an inefficient and extremely time consuming approach.
+The person responsible for building the rota needs to account for numerous factors.
+This includes employee contracted hours, availability, scheduled holiday and forecasted bookings/footfall.
+Having a system in place to take care of this for you could save a considerable amount of time; as well as increasing the accuracy of your staff schedules.

 - Time & attendance

 As is the case with staff scheduling, many restaurateurs are still taking a very manual approach to monitoring staff time.
 The time waste here doesn’t come from the actual process of staff clocking in and out.
 It’s collating the data after, comparing scheduled to actual hours and using this data to then inform payroll.
 Implementing a way for staff to clock in and out digitally, via facial recognition, location or a unique pin, will not only eliminate the risk of buddy clocking but allow you to capture accurate data on hours worked.
 This data can then be pulled into payroll and ensure wages are calculated correctly.

 Using a payroll system to generate payslips and pay wages will certainly save time for your finance team.
 But the potential benefits don’t stop there.
 Ensuring your payroll system speaks to your workforce management and HR systems, means you can feed in data on things such as employee hours and contracts.
 This can then be combined with data on tax codes, pension schemes and student loans; ensuring you consistently deliver perfect payroll and without the added time or effort.